The Team

 Mark Rutberg

-Mark Rutberg is Eagle Rock’s Human Performance & Athletics Coordinator.
+Mark Rutberg is Eagle Rock’s Dean of Outdoor Education and Athletics.
 Mark is responsible for creating and implementing a vision around empowering students to lead healthy lifestyles.
 Prior to joining Eagle Rock, Mark spent 6 years at Sanborn Western Camps, most recently as a director for the camp’s summer residential adventure program in Colorado.
 He grew up in New York and has a B.S. in Kinesiology and Pedagogy from the University of New Hampshire, where he also played football.
 After university, Mark worked as an athletic director and educator in New York City for 4 years prior to moving to Europe to teach at an American International School in the Netherlands.
 Mark holds a Masters Degree in Health Education, a certificate as a K-12 teacher, a level 2 ropes course instructor, a single pitch climbing instructor, and Wilderness First Responder.
 He has also participated in a NOLS 30-day outdoor educator mountaineering course.
 Mark finds passion in helping youth discover their potential and self-worth.
 As someone who struggled in traditional academic settings, Mark uncovered his own confidence and sense of self-worth through experiential education and team sports throughout his academic career and, more recently, through outdoor education.
 Mark and his partner Sara are Piñon houseparents and they live on campus with their dog Jerry.

 Tanya Sopkin